reider-roque/linux-utils/README.md

 mkdir ~/.bashrc.d
 mv activate_virtualenv.sh ~/.bashrc.d/
 vim ~/.bashrc
-    # Append the following lines in the very end
+    # Append the following lines at the end of ~/.bashrc
     if [ -d ~/.bashrc.d ]; then
         for i in ~/.bashrc.d/*.sh; do
             if [ -r $i ]; then